1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 Note: The -l argument makes the list “long”, meaning that information other than just the filename will be provided.
 The -a argument says that you want to see “all” files, even the hidden ones.
 The -t argument sorts the list by time, with the most recent files at the top.

-2. Arguments 2

-What happens when you remove a directory using the command rm -r?
+2. What happens when you remove a directory using the command rm -r?

 - [ ] A. You cannot remove a directory using the rm command.
 - [X] B. You permanently remove the entire directory, including all files and subdirectories.
 - [ ] C. You move the entire directory to a trash folder, but it can be restored later.